 HIV, AIDS, and Sexually Transmitted Infections

-Every day, an estimated 5,700 people are infected with HIV, and more than 1 million contract a sexually transmitted infection (STI).
-Currently, an estimated 35 million people are living with HIV and in sub-Saharan Africa – the majority of 15 to 24 year olds living with HIV are female.
+Every day, an estimated 5,400 people become infected with HIV globally, and more than 1 million contract a sexually transmitted infection (STI).
+Currently, an estimated 37 million people are living with HIV, more than two-thirds of whom live in Sub-Saharan Africa.
 While new cases have been reported in all regions of the world, approximately 68% are in Sub-Saharan Africa and 40% of all new infections happen among people under the age of 25.
 Women account for more than half the total number of people living with HIV in sub-Saharan Africa.
 Clearly, the need for quality HIV, AIDS, and STI services is more important than ever.

-While HIV treatment is becoming more widely available in developed countries, such treatment still eludes many people living in the world’s poorest communities.
-Currently, health care systems in most of the developing world struggle to provide even the most basic health services.
-Although many more people have started HIV care and treatment in the past few years, there are still many challenges; not only is medication often unavailable in some places, but there are not adequate numbers of health care providers are not adequately trained to help clients prevent HIV or STIs or to treat or counsel men and women living with HIV or AIDS.
+While HIV treatment is becoming more widely available globally, such treatment still eludes many people living in the world’s poorest communities.
+Health care systems in many developing countries struggle to provide even basic health services.
+Although many more people have started HIV care and treatment in the past few years, there are still many challenges; not only is medication often unavailable in some places, but there are not adequate numbers of health care providers trained to help clients prevent HIV or STIs or to treat or counsel men and women living with HIV or AIDS.
 Additionally, health workers often discriminate against people living with HIV and perpetuate the stigma surrounding HIV in their workplaces and communities.

 EngenderHealth is addressing these inequities in care by training health care providers, improving health services, and advocating for national policies that respond to the needs of people living with HIV.
 EngenderHealth is: